-Centroid of simple figures from first principle, centroid of composite sections; Centre of Gravity and its implications; Area moment of inertia- Definition, Moment of inertia of plane sections from first principles, Theorems of moment of inertia, Moment of inertia of standard sections and composite sections; Mass moment inertia of circular plate, Cylinder, Cone, Sphere, Hook.
+Centroid of simple figures from first principle, centroid of composite sections; Centre of Gravity and its implications; Area moment of inertia- Definition, Moment of inertia of plane sections from first principles, Theorems of moment of inertia, Moment of inertia of standard sections and composite sections; Mass moment inertia of circular plate, Cylinder, Cone, Sphere

 Virtual displacements, principle of virtual work for particle and ideal system of rigid bodies, degrees of freedom.
 Active force diagram, systems with friction, mechanical efficiency.
 Conservative forces and potential energy (elastic and gravitational), energy equation for equilibrium.
 Applications of energy method for equilibrium.
-Stability of equilibrium.

-UNIT IV REVIEW OF PARTICLE DYNAMICS AND INTRODUCTION TO KINETICS OF 9 + 3 RIGID BODIES
+UNIT IV REVIEW OF PARTICLE DYNAMICS AND INTRODUCTION TO KINETICS OF RIGID BODIES

 Rectilinear motion; Plane curvilinear motion (rectangular, path, and polar coordinates).
 3-D curvilinear motion; Relative and constrained motion; Newton's 2nd law (rectangular, path, and polar coordinates).
 Work-kinetic energy, power, potential energy.
 Impulse-momentum (linear, angular); Impact (Direct and oblique).
-Types of motion, Instantaneous centre of rotation in plane motion and simple problems; D'Alembert's principle and its applications in plane motion and connected bodies; Work energy principle and its application in plane motion of connected bodies; Kinetics of rigid bodyrotation.
+Types of motion, D'Alembert's principle and its applications in plane motion and connected bodies; Work energy principle and its application in plane motion of connected bodies; Kinetics of rigid body rotation.